Pharyngeal and Laryngeal Cancer

 Process of Radiotherapy Therapy For Pharyngeal and Laryngeal Cancer

 Radiotherapy for PLCtakes about 15-30 minutes a day, five days a week, for 7-8 weeks.
 The severity of side effects, including dermatitis, hair loss, oral mucositis, pharyngitis, pain during swallowing, change in taste, and dry mouth will vary among individuals.
 The feasible radiotherapy techniques for each patient will vary, depending on disease status and overall condition of the patient.
-For indications of radiotherapy or other questions, we welcome you to discuss these with the medical staff in our department.
+For indications of radiotherapy or other questions, we welcome you to discuss these with the medical staff in our departmen.

 Article author: Dr. Kang-Hsing Fan